Budgeting For a Blended Family

 You could make a list of “should have” statements and follow this process for each of them.
 And, because children tend to follow the lead of their parents, this can help set the stage for how they perceive saving and spending.

 Put your financial philosophy into practice around them as well.
 Instead of going out to restaurants every weekend, for example, make Friday night an interactive cooking night with the family.
 Get the kids involved and create silly faces on pizza bagels, using sauce, pepperoni, veggies, and cheese as artistic tools.
 Instead of going out to blow money at the arcade, make Saturday night the time to play age-appropriate board games as a family.
 The opportunities are endless with the right money mindset.

-Another option is considering SoFi Money® when creating a new family financial plan.
-This is a cash management account where you can save, spend, and earn all in one place.
+Another option is considering SoFi Checking and Savings® when creating a new family financial plan.
+This is a checking and savings account where you can save, spend, and earn all in one place.
 You might also consider using SoFi Relay to keep track of your spending and investments across all accounts.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.